 It’s extremely rare to find traditional card-driven jacquard looms and a digital jacquard loom in the same studio.
 It’s even rarer to be able to learn about them in the beautiful countryside and cuisine of Gascony!
 This is a holiday weaving experience like no other.
 Your mind will be expanded in ways you never imagined and your weaving creativity unleashed!

 Jacquard weaving courses

 Jacquard weaving is as different to shaft-loom weaving as shaft-loom weaving is to tapestry weaving.
 It is like playing a symphony in colour and design without the constraints of any shafts.
-My modern jacquard allows every single thread to be individually manipulated but my older jacquards (1880s) have repeat structures designed into them through their harness construction.
+My modern digital jacquard loom allows every single thread to be individually manipulated (all 1320 ends!) but my older jacquards (from the 1880s) have repeat structures designed into them through their harness construction.

 We offer a two-week intensive course or a more relaxed three-week course in jacquard weaving.
 You will learn how to design jacquards using Photoshop Elements.
 You can then transfer those designs to the modern loom or you can choose to create a mise-en-carte and cut and lace the binary cards that will run the old looms.

 Either loom-type has its advantages.
 The old looms allow for deep learning of repeat structure through analysing the harnesses and weaving the same design at four different scales.
 You learn what works for the different scales, following in the footsteps of countless students of fabric design who have worked on these looms for the past 140 years!

 The modern TC-1 loom allows you more design freedom but, perhaps, at the expense of such depth of learning.
 As with drafting on squared paper or computer drafting, there are advantages and disadvantages to both.
 It all depends on your perspective and what you want to experience!
 Whichever you choose, you will be able to experience weaving on the others.